grafana/alloy/docs/sources/reference/components/otelcol/otelcol.auth.bearer.md

 `scheme` | `string` | Authentication scheme name.                      | "Bearer" | no

 When sending the token, the value of `scheme` is prepended to the `token` value.
 The string is then sent out as either a header (in case of HTTP) or as metadata (in case of gRPC).

-If we are using file for storing the token we can refer the value of `token` using `local.file`
+If you use a file to store the token, you can use `[local.file`][local.file] to retrieve the `token` value from the file.

+[local.file]: ../../local/local.file/

 ## Blocks